tytydraco/yessleep/out/Unit_6B.md

 Nothing got fixed.

+And Hoffman would get irritated at me if I tried to mention them again.

+That useless fat asshole...

 No one followed up.
 And the spores kept coming and flooding my apartment.

 I couldn’t sleep nor breathe properly without opening my window, even then the stench wouldn’t leave.

 Days went by.
 And between the noise, the smell, and the ever-thickening spores, I’d had enough.

-Out of spite, I decided to try one last time—to go back upstairs and confront Luke face to face.
+Out of desperation, I decided to try one last time to go back upstairs and confront Luke face to face.

 It was just after 8 p.m, on a Sunday night.